borenstein-lab/MetaLAFFA/README.md

 ##### config/cluster.py

-This submodule defines the default resource requests and settings for cluster jobs.
+This submodule defines the default resource requests and settings for cluster jobs when running metaLAFFA on a cluster.
 These include memory, maximum running time, number of cores, and whether cluster resources should be reserved until a job is able to run.
 You can configure these settings to better fit your cluster by modifying the `default_cluster_params` dictionary.

 ##### config/steps/\*.py